jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 The configuration takes place as usual by custom tailored `invoke` methods.

 A recurring pattern in hooks can be traced back to the duality of static and dynamic data:
-Sometimes a value to be rendered is static, other times it comes from a `flow`.
+Sometimes a value to be rendered is static, other times it comes from a `Flow`.
 Both can be processed by dedicated `invoke` functions that create the specific effect accordingly and put into the `value` field of the `Property`: